-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION Tuition:

-PUBLIC INSTITUTION 2 210 2 210

-Tuition: In-district: 3,310 3,310
+PUBLIC INSTITUTION Tuition: In-district: 4,503 4,503

-In-state (out-of-district): 3,310 3,310
+In-state (out-of-district): 4,503 4,503

-Out-of-state: 16,076 16,076
+Out-of-state: 15,312 15,312

-NONRESIDENT ALIEN: Tuition: 16,076 16,076
+NONRESIDENT ALIEN: Tuition: 15,312 15,312

 REQUIRED FEES: 74 74

-KLQUIKLD I LLS. / -

-ROOM AND BOARD: (on-campus) 6,900 6,900
+ROOM AND BOARD: (on-campus)

-ROOM ONLY: (on-campus) 3,563 3,563
+ROOM ONLY: (on-campus) 5,222 5,222

-BOARD ONLY: (on-campus meal plan) 3,337 3,337
+BOARD ONLY: (on-campus meal plan) 3,528 3,528

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-- Other: \\\\\ - G2.
-Number of credits per term a student can take for the stated full-time tuition
+Comprehensive tuition and room and board fee (if your college cannot provide separa fees): te tuition and room and boar rd Other: G2.
+Number of credits per term a student can take for the stated full-time tuition 15 minimu m 15 maxi imum G3.

-15 minimum 15 maximum

-Yes No

-G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly: \\\\
+Yes ⊠ No G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly: